 Not only are multigenerational setups becoming more common in the US, but according to another Pew Research study, the average size of households is increasing, too.
 And at the same time, the percentage of U.S. residents ages 65 and older is increasing at the fastest pace in U.S. history, .

 For a successful multigenerational setup, a thoughtful site plan will make it possible to live together and apart at the same time.
 Just like emotional boundaries are healthy for strong relationships, ADU’s can be affordable, practical structures that reflect those boundaries.

 Aging in place + accessibility

 Aureliano Segundo visited her frequently and he brought her clothing which she would place beside the bed along with the things most indispensable for daily life, so that in a short time she had built up a world within reach of her hand.– 100 Years of Solitude

-ADU’s are a great option for care, by and for all ages.
+ADU’s are a great option for caretakers of all ages.

-With the right planning, space can be adjusted in all sorts of creative ways to suit people’s needs.
+With the right planning, one’s space can be adjusted in all sorts of creative ways to suit their needs.
 Every single detail of their house plans can be customized for accessibility from cabinet height preference to full-on ADA compliance.